datahub-project/datahub/README.md

 ```
 docker build -t ingestion -f docker/ingestion/Dockerfile . && cd docker/ingestion && docker-compose up
 ```
-Note: Make sure that you're using Java 8, we have a strict dependency to Java 8 for build.

 5. Finally, you can start `DataHub` by opening [http://localhost:9001](http://localhost:9001) in your browser.
 You can sign in using `datahub` as both username and password.